Steps a Landlord Must Take to Evict You

 - You may be able to get free legal help.

 - If you cannot get legal help, you will need to represent yourself.
 Use the Self-Help Forms and Letters.

 - Some courts have volunteer lawyers who can help you fill out forms or tell you about programs in your area that may be able to help you.
 Ask the clerk how to find the volunteer lawyers.

 - Pay rent: If the eviction is about rent you owe, you can pay the rent and stop the eviction, most of the time.
 If you pay before a landlord starts a court case, you can avoid paying the landlord’s court costs: $135 in Housing Court, $195 in District Court.
 For deadlines see Evictions - Paying the Rent Owed.

 - File your Answer with the court: If you get a

 Summons and Complaint, file a legal form called an Answer.
 Use this form to explain to the court why you should not be evicted and any problems you had with your landlord.
-The deadline for filing your Answer is on the Summons and Complaint.
+The deadline for filing your Answer is three days before your "first court event."
 Do not miss the deadline.
 Use The Answer (Booklet 3).
 Or use Greater Boston Legal Services' free self-help guided interview, MADE, that asks you questions and helps you build the Answer you need to file at court.